 How to Trade or Invest in Artificial Intelligence – Quick Guide

-- Create a brokerage account: Trading lets you speculate on rising or falling prices with derivatives, investing lets you take direct ownership.
+- Create a brokerage account: Trading lets you speculate on rising or falling prices with CFDs, investing lets you take direct ownership.

 - Research companies: Explore information about what the company does, available financials, and details of future plans such as partnerships and product roadmaps.